jravetch/blinkinlabs.github.io/hardware/_posts/2013-04-17-blinkytape.md

 ![PatternPaint](/images/{{page.img}}/big/pattern.png)

 The BlinkyTape comes with a rich set of companion software that run cross-platform on Mac OS X, Windows, and Linux.
-Creating custom animations is as easy as plugging the BlinkyTape into your computer and starting our pattern editor.
+Creating custom animations is as easy as plugging the BlinkyTape into your computer and starting [PatternPaint](/software/patternpaint/).
 Patterns can be edited in real-time, or saved to the strip for playback away from the computer.

 ## Music Reactive Mode

 Need some sweet lighting for your next party?
-No problem, hook a couple of BlinkyTapes up to your USB port, fire up the beat analyzer, and you'll have flashing colors and bright lights in no time.
+No problem, hook a couple of BlinkyTapes up to your USB port, fire up [DiscoParty](/software/discoparty/), and you'll have flashing colors and bright lights in no time.

 ## Hacking